Understanding the Fundamentals of Brazing: Principles, Process, and FAQs

 Working Temperature

 The temperature range within the melting range where the brazing alloy possesses sufficient fluidity for capillary flow to occur.
-This is typically above the solidus but below the liquidus.

 Capillary Action: The Driving Force Behind Strong Brazing Joints